Project Duration: 45 months (March 2018 - December 2021)

 30 June, 2020:

 Carbon Connects aims to reduce the high carbon footprint of peatlands soils in Northwest Europe by introducing new bio-based business models developed for sustainable land management practices.
-The business models enable the capturing of carbon in bio-based products which are marketed to different sectors such as construction, bio-gas and bio-energy and heat energy for domestic purposes.
+The business models enable the capturing of carbon in bio-based products that marketed to different sectors such as construction, biogas and bio-energy and heat energy for domestic purposes.

 By implementing the business models, Carbon Connects will:

 - Generate a Farmer-to-Farmer learning program to share best practices in each region by peers.

 - Develop a set of policy papers to scale up the required agricultural policy shift in NWE and EU.